xcube-dev/xcube-stac/README.md

 ## Testing

-To run the unit test suite:
+The test suite uses [pytest-recording](https://pypi.org/project/pytest-recording/) to mock STAC catalogs.
+To run the test suite, `pytest` and `pytest-recording` need to be installed.
+Then, the test suite can be executed as usual by typing:

 ```bash
 pytest